lgreco/comp-170-su25-week01/Readme.md

 Reading assignment is based on the course's textbook; while I do not require the book, if you continue in the CS major other instructors will require it.
 The second column in the table below provides links to an online book, matching the textbook topics.
 The online book is available at no cost to you when you access O'Reilly Learning using your LUC email address.

+The textbook uses `IDLE` an interactive Python applicationf for its examples.
+An easier alternative to `IDLE` is available on your GitHub Codespace.
+See the note at the end of this page for

 | Textbook             | [Bill Lubanovic's book](https://shorturl.at/bO1CC)                 |
 |----------------------|--------------------------------------------------------------------|
 | Chapter 1            | [Chapter 1](https://shorturl.at/sbxNc)                             |